csgroup-oss/sharinghub-server/docs/src/share/metadata/reference.md

 #### Advanced usage

 There is an advanced, more powerful syntax available to define your assets.
-This feature will be very useful for some use-case.
+This feature will be very useful for some use-cases.

 ##### Media type